Post By Dr. Cindy Carter

 The reality is that about 80% of pets have appreciable dental disease by the time they are 3 years of age, and are in need of a professional dental cleaning.
 Even with at-home care, you should expect your pet to have 2 or more cleanings done in their lifetime.
 Small breed dogs and cats tend to need even more frequent care.
 And this isn’t a bad thing!
 These procedures allow an opportunity to get rid of all that nasty bacteria in the mouth and perform any needed extractions.
 Gingivitis and diseased teeth are painful conditions, so the opportunity to address them will greatly increase your pet’s quality of life.

 Dental cleanings on pets are most safely and effectively accomplished under general anesthesia.
 There are many reasons for this.
-First and foremost, a dental cleaning can be painful, especially if you have any degree of gum disease and sensitivity.
+First and foremost, a dental cleaning can be painful, especially if you have they have any degree of gum disease and sensitivity.
 By anesthetizing our patients we are eliminating any pain they might feel during the procedure.
 Additionally the sedatives we give before the procedure provide pain relief while they are waking up, and any pets that require teeth to be extracted receive pain injections that last for up to 24 hours after the procedure.
 Furthermore, when pets are anesthetized they are intubated so that no bacterial debris or water can go down their trachea into their lungs.
 And finally, just as important as the safety of the pet, anesthesia allows safety for the individual doing the cleaning as there is no opportunity for the pet to bite out of fear or pain.

-Are their non-anesthetic options for dental cleanings for pets?
+Are there non-anesthetic options for dental cleanings for pets?
 Yes.
 Are they safe?
 Most likely (although see above; there may be opportunity for injury to the person performing the procedure).
 Are they effective?
 No. The main issue with these types of cleanings is that there is likely no subgingival curettage (a fancy word for scraping the tartar that develops underneath the gumline), so really you only get a partial cleaning.
 If this actually is accomplished then as I mentioned before it is most likely painful for the pet to experience.
 Bacteria remaining below the gumline can continue to cause damage to the teeth, gums, and surrounding bone.
 Additionally, dental x-rays and extractions cannot be done without anesthesia.
-For more information about these types of cleanings, check out what the American Veterinary Dental College has to say at http://avdc.org/AFD/category/facts.
+For more information about these types of cleanings, check out what the American Veterinary Dental College has to say here at this link!

 …And hey, speaking of extractions, stay tuned for my next blog on just that!